Vimux/Binario/CONTRIBUTING.md

 The [issue tracker](https://github.com/vimux/binario/issues) is the preferred channel for bug reports and features requests, but please respect the following restrictions:

 * Please **do not** combine a few problems or features in one issue.
 Create separate issues if needed.
 * Please **do not** create issue that contains title only.
-Write usefull description and title.
+Write useful title and description.
 * Please **do not** post comments consisting solely of "+1" or emoji.
 Use [GitHub's "reactions" feature](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) instead.
 The project maintainer reserve the right to delete such comments.
 * Please specify the exact steps to reproduce bug.